maxmind/minfraud-api-ruby/README.md

 # Raised if unpermitted key is provided to Minfraud::Assessments initializer
 class RequestFormatError < BaseError; end

-# Raised if IP address is absent / it is reserved / JSON body can not be decoded
+# Raised if IP address is absent, reserved or JSON body can not be decoded
 class ClientError < BaseError; end

-# Raised if there are some problems with the account ID and / or license key
+# Raised if there are some problems with the account ID and/or license key
 class AuthorizationError < BaseError; end

 # Raised if minFraud returns an error, or if there is an HTTP error